gbif/motherpom/README.md

 ## Configure project to use motherpom

 This project uses spotless-maven-plugin and requires some configuration files.
-These files should be present in the root of child project.
+These files should be present in the root of child project (**configuration is for Intellij IDEA 2019.3.2 and it may differ in a later versions**):

 - [gbif.importorder](./gbif.importorder) overrides default google package import order (for spotless-maven-plugin).
 - [gbif-lecense-header](./gbif-license-header) provides default license header (for spotless-maven-plugin).
-- [google-style.xml](./google-style.xml) java google code style, should be imported to IDE as a default one (Intellij IDEA 2019.3.2): Preferences --> Editor --> Code Style --> Import scheme (gear next to 'Scheme' dropdown) --> Intellij IDEA code style XML.
-This actions may differ in a later Intellij IDEA versions.
+- [google-style.xml](./google-style.xml) java google code style, should be imported to IDE as a default one: Preferences --> Editor --> Code Style --> Import scheme (gear next to 'Scheme' dropdown) --> Intellij IDEA code style XML.
 - [.editorconfig](./.editorconfig) formatting properties which overrides some inconvenient google ones (e.g. static imports at the beginning of imports list).
 Make sure editorconfig file is enabled in IDE: Preferences --> Editor --> Code Style --> General --> Enable EditorConfig support.

 ## GitHub Pages